 Activate It helps you identify your late-stage concepts with the highest activation potential — and learn how to make them even better.
 Use Activate It to launch new products that grow your brand with the freshest thinking in innovation.
-Available for Consumer goods and Restaurants.
+Available for Consumer goods (Fast moving, Slow moving, and Services) and Restaurants.

 - Monadic concept test to understand the growth potential of late concepts